Mark of the Succubus: Characters

-Indecisive, mild-tempered, and a bit withdrawn, Aiden rarely protests when others make his decisions for him, drifint along in whateverdirection he's pushed with no real enthusiasm.
-Al he really wants to do is play guitar but only his best friend knows he's good at it: instead he puts a weak effort into things he doesn't truly care about, avoiding conflict at the expense of his own dreams.
+Indecisive, mild-tempered, and a bit withdrawn, Aiden rarely protests when others make his decisions for him, drifint along in whateverdirection he is pushed with no real enthusiasm.
+Al he really wants to do is play guitar but only his best friend knows he is good at it: instead he puts a weak effort into things he does not truly care about, avoiding conflict at the expense of his own dreams.